usdot-jpo-ode/jpo-cvdp/docs/configuration.md

 3. BSM location is outside of a prescribed geofence.
 4. BSM TemporaryID can be redacted (rendered indistinct).

+## PPM Command Line Options

+The PPM can be started by specifying only the configuration file.
+Command line options are also available. **Command line options override parameters specified in the configuration file.** The following command line options are available:

+- -h | --help : print out all the command line options.
+- -v | --verbose : set the level of logging output (TBD).
+- -t | --produce-topic : the name of the topic where filtered BSMs are published.
+- -p | --partition : the partition from which to consume raw BSMs.
+- -e | --exit : tell the PPM to exist when the last message in the partition is read.
+- -C | --config-check : Check whether the configuration will work and output all the settings.
+- -o | --offset : the byte offset in the consumer partition from which to start reading.
+- -d | --debug : the debug level (TBD)
+- -c | --config : the path to the configuration file.
+- -g | --group : Consumer group identifier
+- -b | --broker : Broker address
+- -m | --mapfile : The path to the map file to use to build the geofence.

 # PPM Deployment

 Once the PPM is installed and configured it operates as a background service.
-The following command will start the service:
+The PPM can be started before or after other services.
+If started before the other services, it may produce some error messages while it waits to connect.
+The following command will start the service using only the configuration file:

 ```
-$ ./bsmjson_privacy -c <configuration file>
+$ ./ppm -c <configuration file>
 ```

 # PPM Configuration